rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 If `./stageN/bin/rustc` gives an error about environment variables, that usually means something is quite wrong -- or you're trying to compile e.g.
-`librustc` or `std` or something that depends on environment variables.
+`rustc` or `std` or something that depends on environment variables.
 In the unlikely case that you actually need to invoke rustc in such a situation, you can find the environment variable values by adding the following flag to your `x.py` command: `--on-fail=print-env`.